michelle1818/python-three-card-poker/README.md

 A simplified version of the Three Card Poker game written in Python.
 This implementation relies on Python language features including object-oriented programming, mutable compound data types (such as lists and dictionaries), and moderately complex control flows to support various parts of the game logic.

 ## Card.py
+### Classes
+The file contains implementations of the following three classes representing entities found in any card game:
+- Card: implements an abstraction of a playing card using two data attributes: rank and suit.
+The rank is an integer between 0 and 12, and is mapped to a string representation using the ranks list.
+The suit is an integer between 0 and 3, and is mapped to a string via the suits list.
+Note that both ranks and suits are class variables, which means they are available to all instances of the Card class as Card.ranks and Card.suits (see the code of the __str__() method for an example).
+- Deck: implements an abstraction of the standard 52 (13 ranks × 4 suits) deck of playing cards.
+The deck is represented as a list cards of Card objects.
+It includes the implementation of the constructor (the __init__() method), the __str__() method, and a number of place-holders for other methods whose functionality is described via their doc strings.
+- Hand: implements an abstraction of a hand in a card game.
+The Hand class is a subclass of Deck, which means that it inherits its cards attribute, and all its methods.
+It further refines the Deck class by adding the name attribute, which is a string holding the name of the person to whom the hand was dealt.

+### Functions
+- Card class:
+    - get_suit(), a getter method for the suit attribute of the Card class.
+Hint: use the code of the get_rank() method as an example.
+- Deck class:
+    - shuffle(): randomly shuffles the list stored in self.cards in place using the random.shuffle() method of the Python’s random library.
+    - pop_cards(): takes a positive integer n as argument and removes the last n Card objects from the end of the self.cards list.
+Returns a new list instance comprised of the removed Card objects.
+    - add_cards(): takes a list cards of Card objects as argument, and extends self.cards with a deep copy of the cards parameter.
+You can use the copy.deepcopy() method of the Python’s copy library to generate a deep copy of a list.
+Note that we need a deep rather than a shallow copy since the list elements are by themselves mutable objects.
+    - clear_cards(): clears the content of self.cards.
+Be careful to NOT remove the entire self.cards attribute, which will happen e.g., if you use del self.cards.
+    - move_cards(): takes an instance hand of the Hand object and an integer n as arguments, and uses the add_cards() and pop_cards() methods to move n cards from self to hand.
+- Hand class:
+    - get_name(): a getter method for the name attribute of the Hand class.

 ## PokerHand.py